Gift Icon

 or call us to do it for you:

-The trucking industry was severely affected by the Motor Carrier Act.
+The industry was severely affected by the Motor Carrier Act.
 Less regulation and removal of anti-trust laws forced companies to consider other options and innovate to beat the competition.
 Anti-trust laws and regulations often set a price in stone for a specific route.
 One aspect of this was the increase in smaller operations and even independent truckers.
 Previously, it took resources to get through the regulations and set up a route.
-It was now viable for a trucker to go into business for himself.
-Smaller communities were given better shipping options due to the removal of pre-determined routes (Carter 1980).
+It was now viable for them to go into business for themselves.
+Smaller communities were given better options due to the removal of pre-determined routes (Carter 1980).

 an old type writing machine